-- 1. Adding a twinned forcemain in addition to the existing 200mm forcemain connecting the Victoria SPS to the Glencoe WWTP to accommodate more outflow from the station. - 2.
+- 1. Adding a twinned 400mm forcemain in addition to the existing 200mm forcemain connecting the Victoria SPS to the Glencoe WWTP or replacing the existing forcemain with a single 400mm or 500mm forcemain to accommodate more outflow from the station. - a.
+Estimated Cost for adding a twinned 400mm forcemain: \$3.8M. - b.
+Estimated Cost for forcemain replacement: \$12M considering a 500mm single forcemain, and the estimated cost for forcemain decommissioning is \$600K. - 2.
 Upsizing the existing wet well to accommodate future flow and reduce pump cycle.
+Estimated Cost: \$5M

-WASTEWATER CAPACITY REVIEW
+WASTEWATER TREATMENT PLANT CAPACITY REVIEW